Mirugam: Plot

-In a village near Ramnad, Ayyanar is a carefree villager who uses his muscles rather than his brain for any situation and behaves like an animal.
-He is a terror to the whole village as he is a womanizer, sleeps with sex workers, and rapes housewives.
+In a village near Ramnad, Ayyanar is a carefree villager who relies on his muscles rather than his brain in any situation and behaves like an animal.
+He is a terror to the whole village as he is a womaniser, sleeps with sex workers, and rapes housewives.
 There is no woman in the village with whom he has not had an encounter.
 He beats up anyone, including his mother.
 He makes a living through his bull, which he hires out for its stud services.

 During one of Ayyanar's visits to the local brothel, he rapes the queen sex worker Savithri but refuses to pay for her services.
 He sleeps with her multiple times and uses her in his sexual play.
-Once, he is seen playing cards on the outskirts of the neighbouring village, when the wife of a player comes and scolds him.
+Once, he is seen playing cards on the outskirts of the neighbouring village, when a player's wife comes and scolds him.
 Ayyanar, smitten by the wife, wins all the bets and gets the player drunk.
-He takes him to his home, gives the player's kids stolen chicken curry to eat outside, and silently rapes the player's wife.
+He takes the player to his home, gives the player's kids stolen chicken curry to eat outside, and silently rapes the player's wife.

 One day, Ayyanar meets Alagamma, a tomboyish girl.
-Her beauty strikes him and he manages to marry her, but he treats her like one of his conquests.
+Her beauty strikes him, and he marries her, but treats her like one of his conquests.
 On the first night, he rapes her and continues with his sexual exploits.
 She silently tolerates all the sexual activities that he performs on her.
-She begins to understand him and change her mind about him after knowing his past, of being a son of a prostitute who was raped multiple times in front of him.
+She begins to understand him and change her mind about him after knowing his past, of being the son of a prostitute who was raped multiple times in front of him.
 He has seen her having sex with multiple men at the same time.
 He later killed the manager of the ring and escaped to Ramnad, where he was adopted.
+Alagamma decides to change Ayyanar and bring him on the right path with love, sex, and affection.